catalogworks/catalog-contracts/docs/Catalog.md

 function updateContentURI(uint256 _tokenId, Catalog.ContentData _content) external nonpayable
 ```

-updateContentURI FunctionEmits an event to be used track content updates on a token
+Emits an event to be used track content updates on a token

 *access controlled function, restricted to owner/admim.*